Saurabh8232/Renewable-Energy-Monitoring-System-for-Microgrids/README.md

 ## 📋 Problem Statement
 ### Develop an IoT-based monitoring system for solar or wind microgrids in rural areas, providing real-time data on energy generation, storage, and consumption.
-### The system should alert users to inefficiencies or maintenance needs and improve microgrid efficiency by 15%.
+### The system should alert users to inefficiencies or maintenance needs and improve microgrid efficiency by 15%

+# Made with ❤️ for Rural India